-Here’s some observations from the widowed side and suggestions for the other side that might help:
+Here’s some observations from the widowed side and suggestions for friends who want to help:

 Some things that helped me get through the final days.
 Things you can do and things you can do for your friend.